Liqwid-Labs/agora/docs/tech-design/staking-pool.md

   }
 ```

+> Peter, 2022-01-24: What happens is `lockedByProposals` grows too large?
+I know its unlikely, but have you considered devising a way circumvent this from being a possibility?

 When voting for a proposal, the Stake UTXO is used to witness the user's staked amount.
 As a result, the two following state transitions take place (pseudocode):

 ```haskell